AirmanKolberg/Crypto-Trade-Conversion/README.md

 2. Rename `secrets_example.py` to `secrets.py` and input the proper data (see comments in file)
 3. Run the application:  `python3 app.py`, and you're all done.

+Feel free to adjust/update this application as you wish!

 ---

 ### Donations!